How to Get Into Penn/Wharton – Admissions Data & Strategies

 Let’s begin with an examination of the most recent admissions data.

-Out of the 6,453 early decision applications received for a spot in the Class of 2024, Penn accepted 1,269, an encouraging 19.7% acceptance rate.
-The early applicant pool was actually smaller than last year’s which saw 7,109 hopefuls apply to the university.
-The acceptance rate for the Class of 2023 was actually lower at 18%.
-A sizable 24% of those admitted early in the 2019-20 cycle were legacy students.
-Approximately 53% of the freshman class was filled in the ED round.
+Out of the 7,962 early decision applications received for a spot in the Class of 2025, Penn accepted 1,194, computing to an all-time low 15% ED acceptance rate.
+The early applicant pool enjoyed a 19.7% acceptance rate in the previous cycle.
+A sizable 22% of those admitted early in the 2020-21 cycle were legacy students.
+Approximately 55% of the freshman class is typically filled in the ED round.

-A whopping 44,960 applications were received by Penn, the largest applicant pool to date; only 3,345 individuals were accepted.
-Working out to 7.4% acceptance rate, this was the most selective year in the university’s lengthy history.
+A whopping 56,333 applications were received by Penn for the Class of 2025, the largest applicant pool to date; only 3,202 individuals were accepted.
+Working out to 5.68% acceptance rate, this was the most selective year in the university’s lengthy history.
 Applicants for the Classes of 2016 and 2017 saw admit rates in excess of 12%; the Class of 2018 is when the school’s admit rate first dipped below 10%.
-The two years prior to the Class of 2023 cycle, 8.4% and 9.1% were accepted.
+The two years prior to the Class of 2025 cycle, 8.07% and 7.4% were accepted.

-Penn Admissions – SAT, GPA, and Class Rank
+Penn Admissions – SAT, ACT, GPA and Class Rank

 Wharton – Undergraduate Acceptance Rate